Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 }
 ```

-> **Note:** Provider IDs should be globally unique.
-Using an ID already present in `TsCore/WarpProviders` may modify or replace that entry depending on the Content Patcher patches affecting the asset.
+> **Important:** Provider IDs should be globally unique.
+Do not use an ID reserved by T's Core.

 For custom providers, using an ID based on your mod's UniqueID is recommended when possible.